[Five Fixes] Why Are My Messages Green When They Should Be Blue?

 4. iMessage errors.
 This issue can also be caused by iMessage errors or iMessage not working.

-Part 2: How to Change Green Messages to Blue
+Part 2: How to Fix Green Messages to Blue?

 As mentioned above, your iPhone must have network connection, such as WiFi/4G/5G internet, or the bubble of your text will turn green when you send it.
 Therefore, you should check the network connection of your iPhone first.
-If the issue still persists, you can try to switch it from green to blue by resetting network settings.
+If the issue still persists, you can try to reset network settings on your iPhone to get rid of iPhone messages green.
 Below are the detailed steps that you can follow to reset network settings.

 Step 1: Head to the Settings app and choose Reset.